-U.S. Census data is used to identify the Florida-Alabama TPO study area demographics which include, race, age, and limited English proficiency communities.
+U.S. Census data is used to identify the Bay County TPO study area demographics which include, race, age, and limited English proficiency communities.
 Coordinating with agencies throughout the study area that serve special populations aids in the identification of traditionally underserved populations.

-Outreach efforts are recorded via interactive map with demographic data and projects, with emphasized attention paid to special populations that may be affected as a result of plans and programs.
+Outreach efforts are recorded via interactive maps with demographic data and projects, with emphasized attention paid to special populations that may be affected because of plans and programs.
 Mapping this data shows corresponding projects relative to communities that would be most impacted and allows staff to identify populations most affected by the plans and programs.